 Spending a few minutes each week cleaning your headphone pads can make a big difference, reducing the amount of grime and improving your listening experience.

 Here is the type of weekly training procedure you should be using for your headphone pads:

 - Mix warm water and mild detergent in a bowl

 - Use a soft cloth to wipe down your headphone pads.
 You don’t need to remove them from the headphone.
-You don’t want to make them too damp, just enough to get rid of any dirt or sweat that might have accumulated throughout the week.
+You don’t want to make them too damp, just enough to eliminate any dirt or sweat that might have accumulated throughout the week.
 Too much water and you risk damaging the electronics.

 - Leave to air dry.
-Because the headphones are only damp, it shouldn’t take too long for them to dry out.
+Because the headphones are only damp, they shouldn’t take too long to dry out.

 Once you have removed the pads, you can focus on the frame.
-As this is where the electronic components are stored, you’ll need to be careful about how you approach this area.
+As this is where the electronic components are stored, you’ll need to be careful about approaching this area.

 Start by using a soft-bristled brush to clean out any dust.
-Make sure that you are brushing to the outside of the frame, away from the speakers.
+Make sure you brush to the outside of the frame, away from the speakers.
 If you have a vacuum for a hearing aid, you can use the small nozzle to help suck up the dirt.

 Next, you can use a damp cloth to remove any dust.
 Remember, you don’t want to get the electronics wet.
 Because of this, it can be a good idea to hold the headphones upside down.